Last updated 7th July, 2018

 In all criminal trials a defendant is to be presumed innocent before any evidence is presented.
 It is the job of the prosecution to prove beyond a reasonable doubt that this defendant is guilty.
 From the footage we have seen in of this case, it is questionable that this is a man who was presumed innocent by all jury members before any evidence was heard.

-Beyond a reasonable doubt means that the State have proven all aspects of the crime including that the defendant was the person who carried out that crime.
+Beyond a reasonable doubt means that the State has proven all aspects of the crime including that the defendant was the person who carried out that crime.
 In a criminal case there are always two sides, two presentations of events and two explanations for what happened.
-The reason the trial is taking place at all is because the truth is not known 100% and someone, somewhere in among the criminal activity or the criminal investigation, is not telling the truth.
+The reason the trial is taking place at all is that the truth is not known 100% and someone, somewhere in among the criminal activity or the criminal investigation, is not telling the truth.

 Beyond a reasonable doubt does not mean beyond all possible doubt as that is rarely achievable in any series of events.
 It is beyond a fair, reasonable doubt that may be had by a considered and balanced individual based on the evidence presented.
 To give a guilty verdict is to confirm there is no reasonable doubt present about any aspect of the crime or that the defendant was responsible.
 If there is reasonable doubt a guilty verdict cannot be given.